Is The Wharf pet-friendly?

 Do you have a lost and found?

-Yes; however, if you lost an item at a restaurant, bar, music venue, or hotel, please reach out to them first.
+Yes.
+If you lost an item at a restaurant, bar, music venue, or hotel, please reach out to that venue first.
 Any items found outside at The Wharf are held by the District Wharf Community Association for two weeks.
-If you lost an item, please use the Contact Us form to email us your inquiry.
-We turn valuable items over to the MPD after two weeks.
+If you lost an item, please use the Contact Us form and select 'Lost and Found' to email us your inquiry.
+Items are turned over to MPD after 30 days.

 Where are the public restrooms?